Efficient Bi-Level Optimization for Recommendation Denoising: RELATED WORK

-\textbf{Model-dependent GDA.} These methods \cite{09hu2021next,10wang2022learning,11wang2021denoising,12DBLP:conf/sigir/Gao0HCZFZ22} adaptively optimize graph structure during recommendation model training.
-For example, DeCA \cite{10wang2022learning} assumes that different models make relatively similar predictions on clean examples, so it incorporates the training process of two recommendation models and distinguishes clean examples from positive instances based on two different predictions.
-SGDL \cite{12DBLP:conf/sigir/Gao0HCZFZ22} finds that models tend to dig out clean instances in the initial training stages, and then adaptively assign weights for positive instances based on the similarity of collected clean instances.
+\stitle{Denoising Methods.} A straightforward way approach \cite{08gantner2012personalized,54wang2021implicit} to denoising implicit feedback is to select clean and informative samples and use them to train a recommendation model.
+For example, WBPR \cite{08gantner2012personalized} notices that popular items are more likely real negative instances if they have missing actions, and then samples popular items with higher probabilities.
+IR \cite{54wang2021implicit} produces synthetic labels for user preferences depending on the distinction between labels and predictions, to uncover false-positive and false-negative samples.
+However, the variability of their performance is wide due to their reliance on the sampling distribution \cite{07yuan2018fbgd}.
+Thus, some methods \cite{10wang2022learning,11wang2021denoising,12DBLP:conf/sigir/Gao0HCZFZ22} provide contribution weight for each sample during recommendation model training.
+T-CE \cite{11wang2021denoising} proposes to assign lower weights to large loss samples with a dynamic threshold because they find that a sample with high loss is more likely to be noisy.
+DeCA \cite{10wang2022learning} assumes that different models make relatively similar predictions on clean examples, so it incorporates the training process of two recommendation models and distinguishes clean examples from positive samples based on two different predictions.
+SGDL \cite{12DBLP:conf/sigir/Gao0HCZFZ22} claims that models tend to dig out clean samples in the initial training stages, and then adaptively assign weights for samples based on the similarity of collected clean samples.
+We can notice that existing methods often resort to prior knowledge for determining weights, but prior knowledge has its own scope of application since we cannot be sure of the validity of prior knowledge itself.

-\textbf{Other Directions.} There are also some robust recommendation methods that do not belong to the above GDA methods.
-For example, SGL \cite{13wu2021self} creates two additional views of graphs by adding and dropping edges and leverages contrastive learning to distinguish hard noisy instances.
+\stitle{Other Directions.} There are also some robust recommendation methods \cite{59yu2022self} that do not belong to the above methods.
+For example, SGL \cite{13wu2021self} creates two additional views of graphs by adding and dropping edges and leverages contrastive learning to distinguish hard noisy samples.
 Recently, several works have considered augmentation from the perspective of embeddings.
 For example, SimGCL \cite{15yu2022graph} considers embeddings distribution, and thus trains models to force the distribution of embeddings to fit uniformity.

-It should be noted that previous research often uses additional information (attribute features \cite{44zhang2022neuro}, social information \cite{02yu2021self}, etc.) to process graph structures.
-This paper discusses GDA tasks in extreme situations where only implicit feedback information can be obtained, so we do not introduce some GDA methods with extra information \cite{36tang2013exploiting,37yang2021enhanced}.
+It should be noted that previous research often uses additional information (attribute features \cite{44zhang2022neuro}, social information \cite{02yu2021self}, etc.) to process weights.
+This paper discusses denoising tasks in extreme situations where only implicit feedback information can be obtained, so we do not introduce some denoising methods with extra information \cite{03zhang2019nonlinear,05ding2019sampler,23lian2020geography,36tang2013exploiting, 58yin2015joint}.